ikarus-project/ikarus/docs/website/02_examples/nonLinearElasticity.md

 ## Takeaways

-- Grid types, finite element discretizations, and solver types are independent entities that are used to solve the problem in hand and can be switched easily to compare various formulations.
+- Grid types, finite element discretizations, and solver types are independent entities that are used to solve the problem at hand and can be switched easily to compare various formulations.
 - The dune-python interface can be used to read external codes written in [Python](https://www.python.org/).
 - A geometrically non-linear elastic finite element can be used from the Ikarus library.
-- Newton-Raphson and trust regions methods can be used as non-linear solvers.
+- The Newton-Raphson and trust regions methods can be used as non-linear solvers.
-- Load control method is used here as the path-following technique.
+- The load control method is used here as the path-following technique.